This session is full. There is no wait list.

-This highly interactive virtual training provides participants with immediately implementable tools and strategies and is one of MCN’s most popular trainings, consistently receiving high evaluations.
+This highly interactive virtual training provides participants with immediately implementable tools and strategies.

 - Cultivating self-awareness and emotional intelligence

 - Understanding privilege and power in your supervisor role